shyampurk/dogtracker/README.md

 	Follow is  [Link](https://console.ng.bluemix.net/docs/services/ObjectStorage/os_authenticate.html) to do the process.<br>
 	You have to give your credentials to get authentication process done, this process will give you<br>.
 		a) the "X-Subject-Token", it is the authentication token.<br>
-		b) Values necessary to form the URL for the object storage service.<br>
+		b) URL for the object storage service.<br>
 	Please save these details.<br>

 2) Constructing Your URL <br>
-	You got the URL for the object storage service in the above step, to access your image your URL should particularly point the container and the image.
+	You got the URL for the object storage service in the above step, to access your image your URL should particularly point the container and the image.<br>
 	Follow this [Link](https://console.ng.bluemix.net/docs/services/ObjectStorage/os_constructing.html) to do the process.<br>
 	You will get the full URL to acces the image stored in the object storage.<br>